RTEMS/rtems-docs/c-user/config/event-record.rst

 CONSTANT:
     ``CONFIGURE_RECORD_EXTENSIONS_ENABLED``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.
+    This configuration option is a boolean feature define.

-DEFAULT VALUE:
+DEFAULT CONFIGURATION:
-    This is not defined by default.
+    If this configuration option is undefined, then the described feature is not enabled.

 DESCRIPTION:
-    If defined and :ref:`CONFIGURE_RECORD_PER_PROCESSOR_ITEMS
+    In case

-    <CONFIGURE_RECORD_PER_PROCESSOR_ITEMS>` is also defined properly, then the
+    * this configuration option is defined

+    * and :ref:`CONFIGURE_RECORD_PER_PROCESSOR_ITEMS` is properly defined,

-    record extensions are enabled.
+    then the event record extensions are enabled.

 NOTES:
     The record extensions capture thread create, start, restart, delete, switch, begin, exitted and terminate events.

 .. index:: CONFIGURE_RECORD_PER_PROCESSOR_ITEMS